ZupIT/beagle-docs/content/en/backend/get-started/installing-beagle.md

 ## **Next Steps**

-On this section, you made Beagle's **initial installation** on your application!
+In this section, you have just done Beagle's** initial installation** on your application!
 Now, to keep configuring Beagle:

 👉Go to [**initial configurations**]({{< ref path="/backend/get-started/using-beagle" lang="en" >}}) to enable the use of Beagle on your Web project.